ggwg/wacc-compiler/README.md

 # WACC Compiler

 > This compiler was written entirely from scratch as a part of the second year undergraduate computing compilers project.
-> It is an optimized compiler for our own programming language specification, with advanced features like:
+> It is an optimized compiler for our own programming language specification, with advanced features like
 > importing libraries, method overloading, higher-order functions and exception handling.
+>
 > By  Gavin Wu (@gjw19), Codrin Cotarlan (@cc1619), Daria Petca (@dp1119) and Sudarshan Sreeram (@ss8119).

 ## Building / Setup